 - Work experience does not have to be continuous in the Canadian Experience Class.

 - Unlike FSWP, a 1-year period of full time or equivalent amount of part-time experience, in multiple National Occupational Classification (NOC) is acceptable under CEC, but the requirement of NOC level 0, A or B should be met.

 For example; Ms. ABC, worked as a retail supervisor under NOC level B for 08 months with at least 30 hours or more working hours per week on her postgraduate status and later finds a NOC level A job in her field of study as an Information System Analyst and worked for her new employer full-time with at least 30 hours or more working hours on her valid status in Canada.
 She will be eligible to apply under Canadian Experience Class, based on her 1 year of full-time work experience, in NOC A and B, gained whilst on a valid working status in Canada.

 - For CEC applications proof of funds are not required, the requirements of proof of funds for applicants become optional as they are not mandatorily required to present proof of funds, whereas proof of funds is required for FSWP or FSTP applications.

 - CEC applications are considered faster and smoother as compared to FSWP applications as they are easier to verify and thus may take lesser processing time.

 Canadian Experience Class | Employment vs Self Employment

-Self employment experience is not acceptable under Canadian Experience class.
-An applicant is considered employed or self employed by CIC officer according to the factor of control under the following conditions:
+Self-employment experience is not acceptable under the Canadian Experience Class.
+An applicant is considered employed or self-employed by CIC officer according to the factor of control under the following conditions:

 - To what degree does the worker have to work personally and whether he/she has an option to further hire people to assist his/her work.